 Some of the most asked questions we receive are about substitutions or alterations for the Fertility Diet.
 This Fertility Q&A will focus on those questions…

 The first step for many people is to just learn how to eat whole foods.
-Later down the road if a person wants to take their diet changes a step further, they may change to vegan or raw only.
+Later down the road, if a person wants to take their dietary changes a step further, they may change to vegan or raw only.

-Q: Hello, I am struggling to get pregnant, been trying for a year and a half with no success.
-I eat really well, I have been a vegetarian for 12 years, exercise 3 times a week and have regular 31 day cycles.
+2. Q: Hello, I am struggling to get pregnant, been trying for a year and a half with no success.
+I eat really well, I have been a vegetarian for 12 years, exercise 3 times a week and have regular 31-day cycles.
 Where should I begin?

 The point I am trying to make is that we want to eat foods that are the closest to their natural state.
 The first best place to begin for any program, would be to re-evaluate the diet.
 Include a whole food diet that is at least 50% raw fresh veggies, fruits, seeds and nuts.
 Keep a journal of everything you eat in a day and where it came from.
 This may help you to see areas that need improving.

 Once you have been to the doctor and know what may be going on, you will be able to be directed to natural therapies that may be suited to your needs, such as herbs, supplements, physical therapy and possibly medical treatments.
 You can learn about a wide variety of medicinal plants for fertility here…

 Be sure you are timing intercourse right.
 It may be that you are missing your window of opportunity.
 Your timing is all wrong!
 You have a 6 day window to get pregnant, with only 2 peak days.
 So, begin to ttc 3 days prior to ovulation, the day of and 2 days after that.
 If you can pinpoint ovulation and get the timing down, you will increase your chances of success greatly!